Bridge Farm Primary School is committed to safeguarding and promoting the welfare of all its pupils. We believe that:

 All staff are familar with the DfE Keeping Children Safe in Education document which forms the basis of our Child Protection & Safeguarding Policy.
 You may also wish to view the current Working Together to Safeguard Children guidance.

 Please see our policies page for Bridge Farm Primary's Child Protection and Safeguarding Policy.
-This was updated in September 2018 in line with revisions to the Keeping Children Safe in Education and Working Together to Safeguard Children guidance.
+This is updated annually in line with revisions to Keeping Children Safe in Education and Working Together to Safeguard Children guidance.